Woman Key

 Woman Key is an island in the Florida Keys in Monroe County, Florida, United States.
 It is within the boundaries of the Key West National Wildlife Refuge.

+Location

 Located in the Outlying Islands of the Florida Keys, Woman Key is in the southern Mule Keys, which are 9 mi west of Key West.
 To its east are Ballast Key (the island farthest south in the area (at 24°31′23.0″N) and Man Key.

 Half of the island's south-facing beach, as well as the sand spit on the southeast side, are closed to protect wildlife.

+Nesting site

 The beach and dunes are nesting sites for loggerhead sea turtles.
 Several species of wading birds also nest in the area and a large number of shorebirds use the sand spits on the southeast side of the island.